Y2O-Dev/tooling/README.md

 ## How to use this repository
 The build is automatically triggered by a git push to your feature/[branch]
+# This juast to twst for Jenkins fxn.
+Thanks
 ## First clone the repository to your workstation
 ```
 $ git clone https://gitlab.com/propitix/microservices/php-frontend.git